 Add half of the whipped egg whites to the batter and fold until partially combined, then add remaining half of the whipped egg whites and fold just until combined (be careful not to overfold and deflate the eggs).

 Divide batter evenly among prepared baking pans and bake in preheated oven 17 - 19 minutes until toothpick inserted into center of cake comes out clean.
 Allow to cool in cake pans 10 minutes, then invert onto wire racks to cool completely before frosting with meringue.

-Recipe Source: Filling - Cooking Classy, chiffon cake - adapted with slight changes from Southern Living, meringue - adapted from many different sources I've learned how to make meringue from, ratios my own.
+- Recipe Source: Filling is from Cooking Classy, chiffon cake is adapted with slight changes from Southern Living, and the meringue is adapted from many different sources I've learned how to make meringue from, ratios are my own.